igolaizola/igogpt/README.md

 ]
 ```

+If you prefix your message with `!` while using ChatGPT, it will edit the last message instead of sending a new one.
+You can use `!n` to edit the nth message.

 ### Create bing session (only for the first time)

 If you want to use the Bing search engine, you need to create a session file with the Bing cookies and other information retrieved from your browser.